GenEditID/GenEditID.github.io/windows.md

-## Step 1: Install dependencies and setup GenEditID
+## Install dependencies and setup GenEditID

 ### Specific help for Windows 10